HeavensGold/BismuthClient/bismuthclient/BISMUTHHDWALLET_NEW_METHODS.md

 # BismuthHDWallet New Methods Summary

 ## Overview
-This document summarizes the new methods implemented in the `BismuthHDWallet` class to improve address management, security validation, and workflow consistency.
+This document summarizes the new methods and improvements implemented in the `BismuthHDWallet` class to improve address management, security validation, workflow consistency, and mnemonic import capabilities.

 ## New Methods